7 Ways to Deal with Temper Tantrums in Toddlers

-It is important to read and discuss stories with students about anger.
+It is necessary to read and discuss stories with students about anger.
 I’m used to analyzing the hero’s face and words applied to express anger.
-Also, it’s helpful to ask questions about the character and what made him feel angry.
+Also, it’s helpful to ask questions about the character and what makes him feel angry.

 Recommended: 10 Ways To Deal With Temper Tantrums Symptoms

 Amazon Suggestion: Click on the book cover to see more details.